Jølster Municipality: Geography

-Jølster is bordered to the north by the municipalities of Stryn and Gloppen, to the east by Luster, to the southeast by Sogndal, and to the south and west by Førde.
-The Jostedalsbreen National Park lies partially in this municipality.
+Jølster Municipality was bordered to the north by Stryn Municipality and Gloppen Municipality, to the east by Luster Municipality, to the southeast by Sogndal Municipality, and to the south and west by Førde Municipality.
+The Jostedalsbreen National Park was partially located within this municipality.

 Economy

 Tourism is one of the largest industries in Jølster, and there are hotels, campsites, and a number of tourist facilities in each centre of the municipality.
 In addition to tourism, agriculture and construction are the other most important industries.

 Attractions

 Astruptunet

 Astruptunet was the home of the painter Nikolai Astrup (1880–1928) for the last fourteen years of his life.
 The Astrup Farm (Astruptunet) was the artist's home and small farm, but today it is a museum and art gallery, kept as it was in Astrup's days, nestled among the steep but fertile slopes on the south side of Jølstravatn.
 The barn was torn down and rebuilt as a gallery, but in the same style as the old barn.
 The gallery has permanent exhibitions of Astrup's work such as paintings, graphics, wood-engraving plates and sketches.
 Most of his scenes have been taken from Jølster and Nikolai Astrup has since remained one of the most Norwegian of our national artists.

 Nikolai Astrup lived most of his life in Jølster.
 Astrup often is regarded as the artist of Western Norway, as he found virtually all of his motives in his home surroundings.
 He's considered the "most Norwegian" of all the national artists of Norway.